-In compliance with statutory regulations in B&P Code Section 6401(c), Pathways Advocacy provides assistance to its clients, low income individuals, who are not represented by a lawyer.
+In compliance with statutory regulations in B&P Code Section 6401(c), Pathways Advocacy provides assistance to its clients, low income individuals.
 We provide labor rights advocacy and broad-based educational outreach.

 ESLP works closely with community-based organizations, federal and state agencies, law firms, and Organized Labor to assure that clients are effectively served on all other social, economic, and labor issues.